We invite you to join us for services!

 You only need to bring a Health Agreement if you come to a service that you did not register for.
 All the terms of the Health Agreement have been added to the registration on Realm, so your agreement no longer has paperwork associated with it.
 However, if you come to a service that you did not register for on Realm, hoping there may be extra space, you will need to bring a signed Health Agreement to be let in.
 We'll also have a few extra copies of the agreement on-hand, just in case.

 May I come to a service that I didn't register for?

 Possibly, but it's risky!
 Each service is carefully organized so that parties are 6 feet away from one another.
 If you arrive at a service that you haven't registered for, you risk the chance that a service is at capacity already.
 However, if there's room, we're ready to invite you in!
 Just be sure to bring a signed Health Agreement.
 We'll have a few copies on-hand, but it's safer to print and bring your own.
 Download the form here.

 You are also welcome to join us outdoors and listen to the service from your mobile device.

 It's easy (and much less risky) to register for a service!
 On Realm, you can find services in the Events section and follow the steps onscreen to register for it.
 If you're not on Realm, you can check the calendar to find the service you'd like to attend, click the "Register to Attend" button, and follow the steps onscreen to register.

+Fr.
+David, Psa.
+Stephanie, and the Welcoming Committee have set up these protocols and service logistics so St. Mary's can conduct services lawfully according to the 4th Amended Executive Order 72.
 Thanks for helping us keep St. Mary’s compliant with health guidelines as set forth by the state and our episcopate!